wmadavis/wmadavis.github.io/content/teaching.md

 **ECON-GU4999: Fall 2023, Spring 2024**

-Prerequisites

-+ Intermediate microeconomics
-+ Intermediate macroeconomics
-+ Introduction to econometrics

-Serving as the department's research consultant TA providing guidance and preparing workshops for economics students conducting research as part of the honors program, the nine senior seminars, or as part-time research assistants.
+Serving as the economics department's research consultant TA providing guidance and preparing workshops for undergraduate and master's students conducting research as part of the honors program, the nine senior seminars, or as part-time research assistants.
+Resources to be uploaded here as they're produced.

-#### Resources

-(to be updated)

 ---